Each year, in October, the Fethiye events calendar features the International Ölüdeniz Air Games.

 Some pilots gliding gently whilst others swirl, spin and roll as the commentator guides your eyes between the aerobatic displays.

 Would You Do It?

-The International Ölüdeniz Air Games are also a great end-of-season business for the paragliding companies who specialise in giving tourists the paragliding experience.
-The reason we’ve had so many friends holidaying in Fethiye at the moment is because one of them is here for their 40th birthday.
+The International Ölüdeniz Air Games are also a great end-of-season business boost for the paragliding companies who specialise in giving tourists the paragliding experience.

 Sunset Chill Out

-The hang glider soared above us while the microlight headed out across the sea towards the orange glow on the horizon, returning closer to shore occasionally.
+The hang glider soars above while the microlight heads out across the sea towards the orange glow on the horizon, returning closer to shore occasionally.

-Eventually, the orange faded to yellow as the sun made way for darkness.
-And still the paragliders and parachutes filled the sky.
-Fuschia-coloured flares were set off intermittently so the pilots could see where to land.
+And still the paragliders and parachutes fill the sky.
+Fuschia-coloured flares are set off intermittently so the pilots can see where to land.